Earned Value Management Example & Tutorial

 Earned value is a powerful technique which provides project information by the help of project schedule, planned value, actual value and earned value calculations.
 It is widely used by stakeholders to understand the real performance of the project.

-This article demonstrates an Earned Value Management Example which emphasizes the benefits of this system in project management.
+This Earned Value Management tutorial we analyzed an Earned Value Management Example which emphasizes the benefits of this system in project management.
 At the beginning and the end of a project, because of the lack of coordination between crews and equipment, low performance will occur.
 It is better to be aware of delays in the early stages by using project management tools to ensure project success.